 The UK government, the European Union and many other countries use 60 per cent of median household income as the poverty ‘threshold’.
 Median income is the middle point in the income range, with equal numbers of households on incomes above and below that point.
 The 60 per cent level is chosen as an indicator of the income at which those below are likely to be suffering hardship.
 As such, it is a proxy measure of poverty and, without validation from direct measures of people’s living standards, is essentially arbitrary.
 The threshold’s importance is that it does show how the poorest members of society are doing in relation to others, it can be tracked over time, and allows comparisons between different countries.

 In the past, 50 per cent of mean household income has been used as a poverty threshold.
 Mean (or average) income is the sum of all incomes divided by the number of incomes.
 Median income is now generally chosen in preference to mean income, as giving money to those on the lowest incomes will not in itself raise the median threshold but will raise the mean threshold.
+Raising the incomes of the deciles below the 60 per cent median income threshold does not alter the position of that threshold until these people have more income than those in the middle.
+The threshold changes only when the incomes of those on middle incomes change.
+By contrast, raising the incomes of those at the bottom will raise the position of the 60 per cent mean threshold, moving it further upwards along the range as the incomes of those on the lowest incomes increases.
 This means that while it is possible, in principle, to raise everyone above either 60 per cent of median or mean income, it requires less overall redistribution of income to meet the 60 per cent of median income target.

-The Coalition government has been looking to downgrade this official 60 per cent of median income measure of poverty, arguing that it is impossible to meet these median-based targets (see Redefining poverty).
+The Coalition government of 2010-2015 wanted to to downgrade this official 60 per cent of median income measure of poverty, arguing that it is impossible to meet these median-based targets (see Redefining poverty).
 For example, Frank Field, appointed by the Coalition government to head an independent review into poverty (see Field Review) has argued:

 Any candidate sitting GCSE maths should be able to explain that raising everybody above a set percentage of the median income is rather like asking a cat to chase its own tail.
 As families are raised above the target level of income, the median point itself rises.
 Not surprisingly, therefore, no country in the free world has managed to achieve this objective.